 Materials

-The available materials for gauge blocks are steel, tungsten carbide and ceramic.
-Steel gauge blocks are most commonly used and the cheapest option, but have the disadvantage of being prone to corrode over time.
-Tungsten carbide blocks have the hardest design, more durable and corrosion resistant but are also the most expensive.
-Ceramic blocks are a suitable compromise, having up to 10x the abrasion resistant compared to steel and dimensionally stable, while being cheaper than tungsten carbide.
+Commercially available materials for gauge blocks are steel, tungsten carbide and ceramic.
+Steel gauge blocks are the most commonly used and the cheapest option.
+However, they have the disadvantage of being prone to corrode over time.
+Next, we have Tungsten carbide blocks which have the hardest design, are more durable and corrosion resistant.
+The downside is they are also the most expensive.
+Lastly are the white Ceramic blocks which are a compromise, having up to 10x the abrasion resistant compared to steel and dimensionally stable.
+Price is more expensive than steel but cheaper than tungsten carbide.
 They suit best for high precision applications where thermal expansion is a concern.

 What is a gauge block used for?